dubai-living-guide/staff-directory-pro/readme.txt

 1. This is the Add New Staff Member Page.
 2. This is the List of Staff Members - from here you can Edit or Delete a Staff Member.
 3. This is an example of the Staff List being displayed on the 2014 WordPress theme.
+4. This is the Staff List Widget.

 == Changelog ==

+= 1.5 =
+* Feature: Staff List widget
+* Feature: Adds mailing address and website fields to Staff Members
+* General: Clean up / extend staff-list and and single-staff-member-content templates

 = 1.4.6 =
 * Feature: Group staff members by category!